-Students can view their account, enroll in a Semester Payment Plan, and pay online through MyBethel (formerly Blink) > Student Services tab > My Bethel Account channel > "Make a Payment."
+Students can view their account, enroll in a Semester Payment Plan, and pay online through MyBethel (formerly Blink) > My Statements and Finances > Make a Payment.
 This will direct you to the Touchnet/Bill-Pay site.
 To make a payment click "Make a Payment" and follow the prompts.
 To enroll in a Semester Payment Plan click "enroll in payment plan" and follow the prompts.

-- Online by electronic check: Authorize automatic withdrawal from your checking or savings account with no fee. - Online by credit card: MasterCard, Visa, American Express, or Discover with a non-refundable fee of 2.85% or \$3 minimum, charged by PayPath (processing service). - In person: Pay by check, or money order at the Business Office (Anderson Center, 5th Level), 8 a.m.
-4:30 p.m., M-F. Credit cards accepted online only. - A drop box is located next to the ATM machine near the entrance of the Campus Store.
-Items in the drop box will be delivered to the Business Office one time per business day. - Mail a check to: Bethel University, Business Office 3900 Bethel Drive St. Paul, MN, 55112-6999 Please include your student ID number in the memo portion of the check.
+- Online by electronic check: Authorize automatic withdrawal from your checking or savings account with no fee. - Online by credit card: MasterCard, Visa, American Express, or Discover with a non-refundable fee of 2.85% or \$3 minimum, charged by PayPath (processing service). - Online Wire Transfer: use the Touchnet/Bill-Pay site and select the "wire transfer" payment method.
+Service provided by Western Union - In person: Pay by check, or money order at the Business Office (Anderson Center, 5th Level), 8 a.m.
+4:30 p.m., M-F. Credit cards accepted online only. - Drop Box: located next to the ATM machine near the entrance of the Campus Store.
+Items in the drop box will be delivered to the Business Office one time per business day. - · Mail a check:

+Bethel University, Business Office

+3900 Bethel Drive

+St. Paul, MN, 55112-6999

+Please include your student ID number in the memo portion of the check.